tdeprelle/workflow_and_installs/benchmark.md

 $ cd /usr/local/cuda/samples/
 $ make
 ```
-Or if you have n proccessors :
+Or if you have n processors :
 ``` sh
 $ make -jn
 ```